jigarbhoye04/proxy-server-in-c/README.md

 This HTTP proxy server demonstrates modern C programming practices with professional architecture, comprehensive testing, and cross-platform compatibility.
 It provides high-performance HTTP request forwarding with intelligent caching for significant performance improvements.

+> Flowcharts illustrating the server's architecture and request processing are available in the [FLOWCHART](FLOWCHART.md) and in [ARCHITECTURE](ARCHITECTURE.md) file.

 ## Features

 ### **Performance**